johndoe31415/pdfminify/README.md

                         into the PDF as part of the output intent.
 When omitted, it defaults to the sRGB IEC61966 v2 "black scaled" profile which is included within pdfminify.
+  --sign-cert certfile  pdfminify can additionally cryptographically sign your
+                        result PDF file with an X.509 certificate and corresponding key.
+This parameter specifies the
+                        certificate filename.
+  --sign-key keyfile    This parameter specifies the key filename, also in PEM
+                        format.
+  --sign-chain pemfile  When signing a PDF, this gives the PEM-formatted
+                        certificate chain file.
+Can be omitted if this should not be included in the PKCS#7 signature.
+  --signer name         The name of the person signing the document.
+  --sign-location hostname
+                        The location of the signing, usually a hostname.
+  --sign-contact-info infotext
+                        A contact information field under which the signer can be reached.
+Usually a phone number of email address.
+  --sign-reason reason  The reason why the document was signed.
+  --sign-page pageno    Page number on which the signature should be
+                        displayed.
+Defaults to 1.
+  --sign-font pfbfile   To be able to include text in the signature, a T1 font
+                        must be included into the PDF.
+This gives the filename of the font that is to be used for that purpose.
+Must be in PFB (PostScript Font Binary) file format and will be included in the result PDF in full.
+Defaults to the Bitstream Charter Serif font that is included within pdfminify.
+  --sign-pos x,y        Determines where the signature will be placed on the
+                        page.
+Units are determined by the --unit variable and position is relative to lower left corner.
+  --embed-payload path  Embed an opaque file as a payload into the PDF as a
+                        valid PDF object.
+This is useful only if you want to place an easter egg inside your PDF file.
   --no-pdf-tagging      Omit tagging the PDF file with a reference to
                         pdfminify and the used version.
   --decompress-data     Decompress all FlateDecode compressed data in the